VirginiaLynne is an educator with two adopted Chinese daughters. She has studied Mandarin and how to teach children about China.

 There are a variety of apps or online lessons for language that usually use a similar format of stories to teach the language with pictures, video, audio, and text.
 Often these programs also teach cultural lessons.
 We used one that we found in our local library called Powerspeak.
 I enjoyed this type of learning but often didn't have time to sit down to do it; however, my kids thrived with this sort of instruction.
 Even though I'm not sure they learned a great deal of language instruction, it sparked their interest in learning Mandarin and made them feel they could learn.

-How the program works: This program was similar to Rosetta Stone but which incorporates English and Mandarin within the lessons rather than relying only on full immersion.
+How the program works: This program was similar to Rosetta Stone but incorporates English and Mandarin within the lessons rather than relying only on full immersion.
 The advantage of using both English and Mandarin is that Powerspeak eases you into the language learning situation and can explain both cultural and grammar clues clearly, similarly to ChinesePod.

 Story-line format for teaching Chinese.
-Each unit starts with a story where a person who is learning Chinese encounters a situation when they can use the language.
+Each unit starts with a story where a person who is learning Chinese encounters a situation where they can use the language.
 The story format is very effective in helping you imagine how you would use these words and also in helping you remember them.

 English and Mandarin approach.
 What I like about the stories is that they include the people speaking in Mandarin, but they also have them speaking in English.
 That is a realistic situation for English speakers who are beginning Mandarin lessons.
 For the most part, beginners will be talking to Mandarin speakers who also speak English and we will be using our Chinese vocabulary as only part of our communication tools in any situation, more as a "practice" than really as a way of communicating information.